Explainer: Can we stop the spread of monkeypox? - ExBulletin

 WHO Director-General Tedros Adhanom Ghebreyesus said there was still an opportunity to contain the disease before it became a global problem.
 He said it was to encourage people to accept it.

-monkeypox epidemic Skin-to-skin or skin-to-mouth contact with lesions of infected patients is usually required.
+The spread of monkeypox usually requires skin-to-skin or skin-to-mouth contact with an infected patient’s lesions.
 It can also be transmitted through contact with the clothing or bedsheets of a person with monkeypox lesions.

-It can also be spread by contact with respiratory dropletsbut scientists are still trying to understand how often it occurs.
+It can also be spread by contact with respiratory droplets, but scientists are still trying to understand how often that happens. health Officials say there are no confirmed cases of airborne transmission.

 According to the U.S. Centers for Disease Control and Prevention, 99% of monkeypox cases in the United States are men.
 Ninety-four percent of them reported having had sexual contact with other men in the three weeks before he developed symptoms.